mtumilowicz/git-notes/README.md

     * git diff
     * git revert
     * git config
+    * git checkout
+    * git reset
+        * modifies the current branch pointer so it points to another commit
+        * phases
+            1. Move the branch HEAD points to (stop here if --soft)
+            2. Make the index look like HEAD (stop here unless --hard)
+            3. Make the working directory look like the index.
+        * vs checkout
+            * checkout modifies the HEAD pointer so it points to another branch (or, rarely, commit)
+        * example
+            * `git commit --amend` resets to the previous commit and then creates a new commit with the same commit message as the commit that was just reset
 * tracking branch
 * ref
     * are the possible ways of addressing individual commits